 - gluten free, vegan, nut free and healthier than storebought mooncakes

 Ingredients Used to Make This

-**I've linked some of these ingredients to amazon.com to give you an idea of what they are, but you should also be able to find them in your local grocery store (usually, the natural & organic food section).
+**I've linked some of these ingredients to amazon.com to give you an idea of what they are, but you should also be able to find them in your local grocery store or other online retailers.
 They are also affiliate links, which means that I earn a commission as an Amazon Associate if you decide to purchase the items.
 The price will be the same for you, link or no link 🙂

 - Sweetened White Bean Paste (a.k.a.
 Shiro An) - Shiro an is a thick and sweet fudgy paste made from finely mashed white beans, usually large butter beans or cannellini beans.
 It's a hugely popular ingredient in East Asia and widely used in Asian confectionary and desserts like mochi, sweetbreads, cookies as well as mooncakes.
 Unfortunately, it's not always stocked in most Asian grocery stores.
 Here's one brand I found on Amazon (here).